yunhaixiang/yunhaimath/research.md

 - Brauer groups and rational points on varieties
 - Moduli space of abelian varieties

-Outside my main interests, I'm also interested in model theory.
+Outside my main interests, I'm also interested in model theory and foundations of mathematics.

 ### Publications
 - **This is the title of your paper** \\